 - Oops!Something went wrong.Please try again later.

 CEO compensation can have a massive impact on performance, but it's just one element.
-We did our research and spotted 6 warning signs for ManpowerGroup that investors should look into moving forward.
+That's why we did some digging and identified 2 warning signs for IEC Electronics that you should be aware of before investing.

 Arguably, business quality is much more important than CEO compensation levels.
 So check out this free list of interesting companies that have HIGH return on equity and low debt.